Rebuild Wheel Cylinders

 Pushing out the old piston with a socket.

-On hard-to-find wheel cylinders that are badly damaged, bore surfaces can be repaired by re-sleeving.
-This is a specialty service that few machine shops still do, and would likely require shipping out (and waiting).
+NOTE: On hard-to-find wheel cylinders that are badly damaged, bore surfaces can be renewed by re-sleeving.
+This is a specialty service that few machine shops still do, and would likely require shipping (and waiting).

 Wheel Cylinder Honing